Young Ukrainian cancer patients get medical help in Poland

 The World Health Organization said Friday that cancer is one of the major health challenges resulting from the war.
 It said it was supporting the effort by the organizations that “are working against the clock to reconnect pediatric cancer patients with their treatments.”

-“We believe that these are the indirect victims of this war,” Kizym said in a WHO statement.
+“We believe that these are the indirect victims of this war,” Kizyma said in a WHO statement.

 Among those at the clinic this week was Anna Riabiko, from Poltava, Ukraine, who was seeking treatment for her daughter Lubov, who has neuroblastoma.

-Note: This story has been corrected to show that the spelling of the Lviv doctor’s last name is Kizyma, not Kizym.